chrisss/learningDynamicsInSocialDilemma/README.md

 ## Fundamental Questions

+-Which advantages can an actor obtain trough learning?
+-Which learning strategies are effective, which are not?
+-Will the learning effect improve trough more complex strategies?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )